sankeer28/glo-bus-max-eps/README.md

    - Start the extension by clicking **Start**.

 ## Usage
 ### Only use this extension on the "AC Camera Marketing" and "UAV Drone Marketing" pages.
-It will work on the "Product Design" page but will set R&D to 0, so chagne it back to the highest possible.
+It will work on the "Product Design" page but will set R&D to 0, so change it back to the highest possible.

 1. **Setting Delay**: Configure the delay in milliseconds to control the optimization loop's frequency.